 The Perfect Growing Environment for Arabidopsis: how long does Arabidopsis take to grow?

 After three or five days of sowing, most seeds germinate.
 With a continuous nutrition of light, water and an approximate temperature level of 23° C, the first flowers can be expected within four to five weeks and the seeds are harvested in eight to ten weeks.

 There are several ways to assist the Arabidopsis in its growth from the photoperiod point of view.
 The most recommended intensity is 120-150 μmol / m2sec, although it may sometimes require more.
-However, the symptom of excessive illumination is the coloring of the leaves in purple.
+However, the symptom of excessive illumination is the purple coloring of the leaves.
 This is a stress condition that can lead to the death of the plant.

 The ideal temperature for Arabidopsis growth is at most 22-23° C. It is recommended not to exceed the recommended temperature range for this plant and also not to go below 16° C, especially in the early growth stages.
 Older Arabidopsis thaliana plants, which have passed the "rosette" phase, can withstand heat better than younger plants.
 But tendentially, at lower temperatures, these plants are known to enter a vegetative state that delays flowering.
 Some annual winter variations of the plant, however, require a period of cold to begin the flowering process.
 Many of the young plants, usually between 2 and 4 weeks old, need to be placed at 4° C for one or two months, to speed up the flowering process.

 Mantaining a uniform humidity around 50-60% is optimal for healthy plant growth.
 Relative humidity is a determining factor for the water needs of the plant in question.
 If relative humidity is too high, above 90%, the most probable result is the sterility of the plant.
 Some growers use low relative humidity, less than 50%, to reach silique ripeness.